afnfyz/docs/aws_restart/ccp.md

 meaning that only the data that has changed since the last snapshot is saved.
 This can help save storage space and reduce costs.

+EBS IOPS refers to Input/Output Operations Per Second for Amazon Elastic Block Store (EBS), a block-level storage system designed to provide highly available and reliable storage for Amazon EC2 instances.

+IOPS is a measure of the number of read/write operations that can be performed on an EBS volume per second.
+Amazon EBS volumes are designed to deliver a specified number of IOPS based on the volume type and size, with options for both provisioned IOPS and general purpose SSD volumes.

 **Amazon Elastic File System EFS**
 - Each time you read or write you have to pay while using EFS.
 - EFS can be used to create and manage file systems that can be accessed